Curriculum, subjects, number of hours

 Alternative education paths are more often applied at the compulsory level of education.
 Some secondary schools use components of Waldorf pedagogy.
 Five secondary schools offer the Combined (Waldorf) lyceum course.

-The minimum material equipment for a school is set by curricular documents, the health and safety requirements are set by the Decree on Sanitary Standards in Institutions and Facilities for Education of Children and Youth.
+The minimum material equipment for a school is set by curricular documents, the health and safety requirements are set by the Decree on Sanitary Standards in Institutions and Facilities for Education of Children and Youth and in Children´s Groups.
+The building technical requirements are newly addressed in 2 related decrees: Decree No. 146/2024 Coll., on construction requirements and Decree No. 6/2003 Coll., as amended, setting sanitary limits for chemical, physical and biological indicators for the indoor environment of the accommodation rooms of certain buildings.

 There are no specific requirements as to teaching aids and the school head decides on their selection, which must however be adequate to the needs of pupils.
 In the Bulletin of the Ministry of Education, Youth and Sports and on the Internet, the Ministry of Education, Youth and Sports publishes the List of textbooks and teaching texts approved by an approval clause on the basis of an assessment as to whether they comply with the educational objectives stipulated in the Education Act, in framework education programmes and legal regulations.
 Schools may also use other textbooks and teaching texts unless these are contrary to these educational objectives.
 A school head decides on the use of textbooks and teaching texts, and the pupils cover the cost themselves (with some exceptions for pupils who fulfill compulsory education).
-Since 2007/08, almost all schools have been equipped with computers, and the majority of these are connected to the Internet.
+All upper secondary schools are equipped with computers, including Internet connection.

 There are no regulations relating to pupils' homework.